AI Toolbox for Researchers: Organize Literature, Methods & Analysis (2026)

 Getting Started: 15-Minute Setup

-Set up ChatGPT Toolbox for research productivity in 15 minutes by installing the extension, creating project folders, and saving your first academic prompts.
+Set up AI Toolbox for research productivity in 15 minutes by installing the extension, creating project folders, and saving your first academic prompts.

-- Install ChatGPT Toolbox: Add the Chrome extension (free) and pin it to your toolbar
+Install AI Toolbox: Add the Chrome extension (free) and pin it to your toolbar

 Frequently Asked Questions

-Can ChatGPT Toolbox replace my citation manager (Zotero, Mendeley, EndNote)?
+Can AI Toolbox replace my citation manager (Zotero, Mendeley, EndNote)?

 Is the free Basic plan enough for a dissertation?